-Receive emergency alerts by signing up for MCC Alerts.
-Find the words "MCC Alerts" on MCC's homepage (Bottom right column under the heading Student Services).
-By clicking on the phrase "MCC Alerts" you will be directed to a third party website to enroll in services.
+Next, Click on the down arrow next to the words "Campus Facilities, Safety, and Technology" on the left side of the Campus Safety page.
+Click the down arrow next to Campus Safety.
+By clicking on the phrase "MCC Alerts" you will be directed to a more complete description of the MCC Alert system and a link to a third party website to enroll in services.
 Once enrolled you will receive a confirmation e-mail or confirmation text.
 (Note for T-Mobile users: To subscribe to a text messaging service, T-MobileTM requires its users to positively confirm via a reply text message that they intended to enroll with the service.
 To complete your enrollment with MCC Alerts, you must reply with the word "YES" to the confirmation text message sent by Leader Alert®.
 After replying "YES", you will receive another message confirming your enrollment with MCC Alerts.
-However, T-MobileTM users that are re-adding a number that they previously replied YES with, are automatically enrolled and will not receive the confirmation text.)
-Pre-paid cell phones are not supported and cannot receive emergency text messages from MCC Alerts.
+However, T-MobileTM users that are re-adding a number that they previously replied YES with, are automatically enrolled and will not receive the confirmation text. ) Prepaid cell phones are not supported and cannot receive emergency text messages from MCC Alerts.
 However, pre-paid cell phones can receive automated phone calls from MCC Alerts.